-A captivating reconstruction of the life of liberal preacher and theologian F.W.
-Robertson, exploring the gendered aspects of his thought and placing new emphasis on his Romantic sensibility.
+A biography of the liberal preacher and theologian F.W.
+Robertson, exploring his Romantic sensibility and the gendered aspects of his thought .

 Trade Information: LPOD